 While most consumers are told Botox is completely safe, the real research and anecdotal reviews show otherwise.
-Botox can lead to numerous, life altering effects including Central Nervous System Toxicity.
-It is a known neurotoxin which can cause serious long term effects to brain function among many other things.
+Botox can lead to numerous, life-altering effects including Central Nervous System Toxicity.
+It is a known neurotoxin which can cause serious long term effects on brain function among many other things.

 With over $1 billion dollars spent each year on Botox alone thanks to the nearly 3 million people who use it regularly, it’s easy to see why the truth of this product stays so well hidden.
 Since Botox comes with a hefty price tag and serious health risks that you won’t see talked about in most Dr’s offices, a natural supplement that can provide the same results is certainly going to disrupt the industry.

 Phytoceramides, which is an FDA approved dietary supplement, are shocking dermatologists all around the world and for good reason.
 The studies on this supplement done at Osaka City University, which requires no prescription, have shown how easily you can turn back time in regards to aging skin making it the perfect alternative to other more dangerous options.
 Safer, cheaper and no needles or surgery scissors needed = win, win, win.

 So What Exactly Are Phytoceramides?

 It is important that we understand what Ceramides, which make up a good portion of the constituent of Phytoceramides, are: Ceramides are known as lipids, and they are the essential elements that make up most of the outer layer of the skin.
 They are there for protection, and also help keep the skin hydrated.
 Initially, research was focused on identifying potentially useful benefits of ceramides only from animal sources.
 Then scientists switched to using a number of different ceramides available in plants.
 These plant-based ceramides are called phytoceramides.